What to do about hyperpigmentation?

 In people with darker skin tones, the spots are often more intense and can be more difficult to treat.

-Pigment spots can develop, especially during the 2nd and 3rd trimester, under the influence of hormones.
-This is also called a pregnancy mask because it is often concentrated on the forehead, upper lip and cheeks.
+Especially during the 2nd and 3rd trimester, pigment spots can develop under the influence of hormones.
+This is also called a pregnancy mask, because it often concentrates on the forehead, upper lip and cheeks.

 Hormonal pigment spots

-For example, using a contraceptive pill can result in pigment spots.
-Then there is melasma in the face.
+For example, the use of a contraceptive pill can cause pigment spots.
+This is called melasma on the face.
 Melasma is a pigment spot caused by hormone changes.
 A pigment spot caused by the pill often remains visible after stopping the pill.

 Pigment spots peeling

-In recent decades, many intense peels for home use have been marketed with a high percentage of BHA and AHA or glycol.
-At first it may seem that the skin is improving, but with long-term use it is possible that more pigmentation will occur as a result of these peels.
-The skin is damaged deep into the skin and has not recovered properly.
-This can occur if, for example, the instructions (staying out of the sun) are not followed properly.
+In the past decades, many intense peels for home use have been marketed with high % BHA and AHA or glycol.
+At first, it may seem that the skin improves, but with long-term use, it is possible that these peels actually cause more pigmentation.
+The skin is damaged deep down and not properly repaired.
+This can occur if, for example, the instructions (stay out of the sun) are not followed properly.
 Always follow the instructions of skin specialists or instructions for use.

 A mild peeling can help make pigment spots less visible.

-Try the Food for Skin Apple Peeling - a mild fruit acid peeling
+Try the Food for Skin Apple Peeling, a mild fruit acid peel.

-Age spots occur as a result of skin aging.
+Age spots are caused by skin aging.
 The older you get, the more spots you get.
 Heredity also plays a role.
-Some people get age spots at a relatively younger age, because their origin is in the genes.
+Some people get age spots at a relatively younger age, because their development lies in the genes.

-Finally, sun exposure is an important factor.
-The more sunlight your skin has seen, the more and the earlier in your life age spots will appear.
+Finally, sun exposure is a major factor.
+The more sunlight your skin has seen, the more and earlier in life age spots will appear.

 There are 4 types of age spots: